bmd007/FenceX/work-report/litrature-reading.md

  * addiction control
 ##### poll vs push style
 In poll style of geofencing, fences are highly dynamic.
-So when there is a fence, we use that fence to query a data base of points.
+So when there is a fence, we use that fence to query a database of points.

 In push style of geofencing, fences are less changing.
 Once a new position update arrives for a mover, new position gets checked against being inside a